renurevzranju/storefront-backend/README.md

 ### API Endpoints

 #### Users
-- POST http://localhost:5000/api/users -Create [token required].
+- POST http://localhost:5000/api/users -Create.
 Parameters are `user_name`, `password`, `first_name` and `last_name.
 On successful creation, JWT token will be returned.
 Use this token for authentication of other routes
 - POST http://localhost:5000/api/users/login -Login.
 Parameters are `user_name` and `password`. on successful login, JWT token will generated and returned.
 - GET http://localhost:5000/api/users -Index [token required].
 - GET http://localhost:5000/api/users/:id -Show [token required]